 For questions related to the NOAH or USC Programs, please contact Courtney Durham at email@example.com.

-HCIDLA notifies interested parties about opportunities in related to New Initiatives through its E-update service.
-To receive information and notifications related to HCIDLA New Initiative activities, please visit subscribe-to-newsletters and subscribe.
+LAHD notifies interested parties about opportunities in related to New Initiatives through its E-update service.
+To receive information and notifications related to LAHD New Initiative activities, please visit subscribe-to-newsletters and subscribe.